mkmizuta/Lister/README.md

 ----

-- When viewing someone elses list
+- When viewing someone else's list
 - I should not be able to edit or add items to the list

 ----